-For help with completing the consignment note, customs declarations or other paperwork please visit our forms page for the complete list.
+For help with completing the consignment note, customs declarations or other paperwork please visit our forms page

 To ensure your consignments arrive on time and in good condition, it is vital you take time to pack and label them correctly.
 Please refer to our packaging advice below:

 Step 2.
 Provide Internal Protection

 - Use a new box whenever possible.
 The more times a box is used, the more it loses its original protective qualities, so a previously used box may not adequately protect your shipment.

 - If you must reuse a box, make sure it is rigid and in excellent condition with no punctures, tears, rips or corner damage, and that all flaps are intact.
 Remove any labels and all other shipment markings from the box.

 - Choose a box strength that is suitable for the contents you are shipping.
 Never exceed the maximum gross weight for the box, which is usually printed on the Box Maker's Certificate on the box's bottom flap.

 - OCS Worldwide boxes are available to account holders and can be ordered through the contact us form.